CODESIGN2/rpi-pixel-kiosk/README.md

 1. We use systemD so that the browser restarts if it crashes (this also means we can kill the browser if it gets too hungry)
 2. It is still possible if a keyboard is attached to navigate the system
 3. This is an internal project, built for fun, shared in-case it helps, please contribute issues, PR's, make it awesome!
+4. To change the URL, you want to edit [this line of this file](https://github.com/CODESIGN2/rpi-pixel-kiosk/blob/master/home/pi/.config/systemd/user/kiosk.service#L6).